 What this means to you is that one approach simply won't work.
 Your best chance of getting deer out of your garden is before they realize it is a great source of food and program it in their mental buffet line.
 Just because you don't have deer now doesn't mean they aren't in the area, and once they're used to swinging by for a munch on the tomatoes, they're infinitely harder to get rid of.

 So your approach is simple: rotate your deterrents often enough to keep deer on their toes (hooves?), and always have more than one deterrent active.
 Some approaches have advantages that are better utilized during certain parts of the year, and you should play to these strengths.
 For example...

 - Scent-based deterrents are less useful in winter, as cold inhibits scent dispersal.
 Also, frequent rains and snows make reapplication annoying and a waste of time.
-Summer use may not be the best, since that is when you are the most likely to spend time in the garden, and nobody wants to hang out in a garden that smells like rotting meat/farts/pee.
+Summer use may not be the best, since that is when you are the most likely to spend time in the garden, and nobody wants to hang out in a garden that smells unpleasant.

 Best seasons: Spring and Fall

-- Repellant flavors make sense only when there is something to put it on that the deer will eat.
+- Repellent flavors make sense only when there is something to put it on that the deer will eat.
 Generally winter is not the right time.